rafaeldellaquila/rafaeldellaquila/README.md

 ---

 Hi. 🤙</br>
-I'm Rafael Dell'Aquila, a new Front-end Developer (waiting for to hire me 😚), working with over React.Js and React Native.
+I'm Rafael Dell'Aquila, a new Front-end Developer (waiting you for hiring me 😚), working with over React.Js and React Native.

 My favourites tools:
 </br>